Science 37 Reports Inducement Grant Under NASDAQ Listing Rule 5635(c)(4)

-/EIN News/ -- RESEARCH TRIANGLE PARK, N.C., April 10, 2023 (GLOBE NEWSWIRE) -- Science 37 Holdings, Inc. (Nasdaq: SNCE), the industry-leading Metasite™, today announced the granting of inducement equity awards under the Science 37 Holdings, Inc. 2022 Employment Inducement Incentive Award Plan (the “Plan”).
-The Plan was approved by Science 37’s Board of Directors in November 2022.
-In accordance with NASDAQ Listing Rule 5635(c)(4), the awards were approved by Science 37’s Compensation Committee and made as a material inducement to the non-executive employees' entry into employment with the Company.
+RESEARCH TRIANGLE PARK, N.C., April 10, 2023 (GLOBE NEWSWIRE) -- Science 37 Holdings, Inc. SNCE, the industry-leading Metasite™, today announced the granting of inducement equity awards under the Science 37 Holdings, Inc. 2022 Employment Inducement Incentive Award Plan (the "Plan").
+The Plan was approved by Science 37's Board of Directors in November 2022.
+In accordance with NASDAQ Listing Rule 5635(c)(4), the awards were approved by Science 37's Compensation Committee and made as a material inducement to the non-executive employees' entry into employment with the Company.

 In connection with the commencement of employment, on April 10, 2023, options to purchase an aggregate 110,800 shares of Science 37 common stock at an exercise price of $0.29 per share, which was the closing sales price of Science 37's common stock on the Nasdaq Stock Market LLC on the date of grant, were granted to 3 new employees.